Code of Ethical Conduct

-To implement this philosophy and to establish meaningful guidelines, this Code of Ethical Conduct has been adopted.
-Integrity and ethical conduct are cornerstones of AE and our leadership team knows it can count on you for your continued support.
+To implement this philosophy and to establish meaningful guidelines, this Code has been adopted.
+Integrity and ethical conduct are cornerstones of AE.

 Advanced Energy has a distinguished tradition of adherence to the highest ethical standards and intends to maintain these standards in all of its business dealings.
 Improper activities could harm Advanced Energy’s reputation for integrity and otherwise result in adverse consequences to Advanced Energy and its employees.
 Even the appearance of impropriety may be extremely damaging.

-The purpose of this Code of Ethical Conduct (“Code”) is to affirm in a comprehensive statement the standards of conduct required by Advanced Energy.
+The purpose of this Code is to affirm in a comprehensive statement the standards of conduct required by Advanced Energy.
 The Code provides firm, uncompromising standards for each employee of Advanced Energy with respect to all dealings, including the Company and its shareholders, customers, vendors, suppliers, communities, government agencies, the public and fellow employees.

 Adherence to this Code is the responsibility of each employee and is a condition of continued employment.
 The Code will be administered independently of other Company practices.
 Adherence to the Code will be the subject of management attention and periodic internal audits and reviews.

 Compliance with Laws, Rules and Regulations